rust-nostr/nostr/book/src/sdk/install.md

 ### Swift Package

-Add the following to the dependencies array in your `Package.swift`:
+Add the following to the dependency array in your `Package.swift`:

 ``` swift
 .package(url: "https://github.com/rust-nostr/nostr-sdk-swift.git", from: "0.39.0"),